ceklund75/portfolio/README.md

 # Christopher Eklund – Portfolio

-Senior full-stack engineer focused on fast, SEO-critical web platforms.
+Full-stack engineer focused on fast, SEO-critical web platforms.
 This is a personal portfolio site built with the Next.js App Router, TypeScript, Tailwind CSS v4, and Motion for animations.[web:72][web:116][web:125]

 > Note: Content sections (case studies, detailed writeups, MDX pages) are currently work in progress and will be expanded over time.[web:134][web:148]